rust-lang/rfcs/text/0000-const-fn-in-trait.md

 they can be called from a const context like other const functions.
 Use cases
 include:

-- Needing a constructor that can create a static object for C-style plugins
-- Wanting to reduce code duplication in const contexts
+- Reducing code duplication in const contexts
+- Providing a constructor for generic static object, e.g. C-style plugin registration
 - Subtraits that want to provide defaults based on supertraits
+- Compile-time checking of object properties
+- Logically mononolithic traits that need to be split in order to support const actions

 Workarounds typically involve a combination of wrapper functions, macros, and associated consts.
 This RFC will eliminate the need for such workarounds.